 For the purpose of this Municipal Development Plan, the Mainland South Secondary Planning Strategy includes all those lands identified on Map 2, generally as described as: all lands generally bounded by the Northwest Arm, to the Armdale Rotary, thence northwesterly along St. Margaret's Bay Road to Keating Road, along Keating Road and the prolongation of Keating Road to the intersection of Samuel Terrace and Brook Street.
 Thence following a line being 600 feet distant from the northern right-of-way of the CNR right-of-way to the property line of the Fairmount Subdivision.
-Thence westerly to the property lines of the lands owned by the Public Service Commission.
-Thence southerly along the eastern property line of the Public Service Commission to the northern right-ofway of the CNR.
-Thence northwesterly along said right-of-way to the eastern boundary of Northwest Arm Drive; thence along the Northwest Arm Drive southward to the Old Sambro Road; the Old Sambro Road due west to the City Limits; the City Limits on the southwest and south progressing eastward to the Northwest Arm shoreline.
+Thence westerly to the property line of the Public Service Commission.
+Thence southerly along the eastern property line of the Public Service Commission to the northern right-of-way of Northwest Arm Drive; thence along the Northwest Arm Drive southward to the Old Sambro Road; the Old Sambro Road due west to the City Limits; the City Limits on the southwest and south progressing eastward to the Northwest Arm shoreline.